Editorial Standards

 You must file Form 940 if you meet either of the following tests during the calendar year.
 The general test applies if you paid wages of $1,500 or more in any calendar quarter to employees in covered employment, or if you had one or more employees for at least some part of a day in any 20 or more different weeks.
 The 20-week count includes weeks when any one employee was on payroll, and part-time, temporary, and seasonal workers all count.

 Separate triggering rules apply to household employers (who pay cash wages of $1,000 or more in any calendar quarter to household employees) and to agricultural employers (who paid $20,000 or more in cash wages in any calendar quarter or had 10 or more agricultural workers in any 20-week period).
-Both groups file Form 940 but check the appropriate box at the top of the form.
+Agricultural employers file Form 940 and check the appropriate box at the top.
+Household-only employers with no other business employees on Forms 941, 943, or 944, however, report FUTA on Schedule H (Form 1040) instead of Form 940 (and must have an EIN to file Schedule H) – only household employers who also file 941/943/944 may include household FUTA on Form 940.

 Relationship to State Unemployment Tax (SUTA)